ignaciofuentes/ignaciofuentes.github.io/_posts/2014-09-10-performance-considerations-kendo-batch-edit-mode.markdown

 }
 ```

-Now when I make a few edits on the page and hit the Save Changes button all of my changes are synced, but when I look at the output from MiniProfile I see that a lot of SQL queries (up to 40 in this sample) were made even though I only have ten items per page on my Grid!!
+Now when I make a few edits on the page and hit the Save Changes button all of my changes are synced, but when I look at the output from MiniProfile I see that a lot of SQL queries (up to 40 in this sample!!) were made even though I only have ten items per page on my Grid.

 ![naive implementation](https://raw2.github.com/ignaciofuentes/ignaciofuentes.github.io/master/images/optimization/naive.gif)